More referrals

 Use hosted pages, widgets, sticky bars, popups, portals, and emails to put referrals in front of customers.

-See who referred whom, which links are being shared, and which referrals convert.
+See who referred whom, which links or codes are being shared, and which referrals convert.

 Qualify referrals using CRM stages, payment events, APIs, webhooks, or integrations.